bassmonkey620/conceptualPieces/200205_futility/200811_futility/README.md

 This is the p5.js conversion.
-To use, download the [p5.js library](https://p5js.org/download/) and create a folder containing Futility into the p5 folder.
+To use,view [here](https://editor.p5js.org/williammlekush/present/2ojebft7q), or download the [p5.js library](https://p5js.org/download/) and create a folder containing Futility into the p5 folder.